nerc-project/nerc-docs/docs/openstack/backup/backup-with-snapshots.md

 ## Create and use Instance snapshots

 The OpenStack snapshot mechanism allows you to create new images from your instances while they are either running or stopped.
+An instance snapshot captures the current state of a running VM along with its storage, configuration, and memory.
+It includes the VM's disk image, memory state, and any configuration settings.
+Useful for preserving the entire state of a VM, including its running processes and in-memory data.

 This mainly serves two purposes:

-- *As a backup mechanism:* save the main disk of your instance to an image and later boot a new instance from this image with the saved data.
+- *As a backup mechanism:* save the main disk of your instance to an image in Horizon dashboard under *Project -> Compute -> Images* and later boot a new instance from this image with the saved data.

 - *As a templating mechanism:* customise and upgrade a base image and save it to use as a template for new instances.

+!!! info "Considerations: using Instance snapshots"
+    It consumes more storage space due to including memory state.
+So, make sure your resource allocations for Storage is sufficient to hold all.
+They are suitable for scenarios where maintaining the exact VM state is crucial.
+The creation time of instance snapshot will be proportional to the size of the VM state.

 ### How to create an instance snapshot